Eevee-17/eaglercraft-1.12.2-u2-local-world-exporter/README.md

 I have only tested this on Chrome.

+Note that it can take a bit of time to load large exported worlds into vanilla Minecraft.

 Also, this was just a silly project, so there probably won't be too much support for this program in the future.
 Also, the code is kind of bad... sorry.

 This project uses [JSZip](https://github.com/Stuk/jszip).